 Regular Sunday Worship is held at 10:30 am.
-Our Sunday School attend the first part of worship before going for age appropriate teaching linked to the lectionary theme.
+Our Foundations Group attends the first part of worship before going for age-appropriate teaching linked to the lectionary theme.
 On average we have 80 attending worship.

 Our Christmas services are well attended by the community, especially the children’s Christingle service.
 Easter is celebrated with a series of Ecumenical services.